backstage/backstage/.changeset/real-baboons-vanish.md

 '@backstage/plugin-jenkins': minor
 ---

-Added configuration for the action column in Jenkins CI/CD table.
-It can be set to rebuild, view, or replay.
+Updated action column in Jenkins CI/CD table to include links to view and replay.
+The API based rebuild action was replaced because it does not work for Jenkins workflows that have parameters.